AndrewMahajan/PortfolioProjects/README.md

 I wanted to answer important questions such as:

--Which counties has the highest infection rate?
+* Which counties has the highest infection rate?

--What is the likelihood of dying if you contract covid in your country?
+* What is the likelihood of dying if you contract covid in your country?

--What Countries have the Highest Death Count per Population?
+* What Countries have the Highest Death Count per Population?

--What percentage of the population that has recieved at least one Covid Vaccine?
+* What percentage of the population that has recieved at least one Covid Vaccine?